TimeZone File, Updating

 Data Guard

-You've stamped PRI at v44.
-If you have a physical SB, the change is in redo and will flow; just make sure the SB Oracle Home is also on a RU that includes DSTv44 files (19.18+ does) and that apply is running.
+Once PRI stamped at 44.
+If you have a physical SB, the change in redo and will flow to SB; just make sure the SB Oracle Home patches are up-to-date and that apply is running.

-Bottom line: Your database is at DST v44 and complete.
+With a database at DST 44 and complete.
 OJVM patching isn’t needed on 19.28; verifying via dba_registry_sqlpatch and/or fixTZa.sql is optional peace of mind.

 APPENDIX